marcomoreira92/PokeMe/README.md

 - To develop this app i used two pods: `SDWebImage` and `NVActivityIndicatorView` the use of them are free under the MIT licencing model.

+- To make all users happy this app was designed to be 100% darkmode compatible.